Rocky Mountains: Etymology

-The name of the mountains is a calque of an Algonquian name, specifically Plains Cree ᐊᓯᓃᐘᒋᐩ asinîwaciy (originally transcribed as-sin-wati), literally "rocky mountain / alp".
-The first mention of their present name by a European was in the journal of Jacques Legardeur de Saint-Pierre in 1752, where they were called "montagnes de Roche".
+The name of the mountains is a calque of an Algonquian name, specifically the Plains Cree ᐊᓯᓃᐘᒋᐩ asinîwaciy (originally transcribed as-sin-wati), literally "rocky mountain / alp"; its French form "montagnes de Roche" first attested (and thus first to European knowledge) in Jacques Legardeur de Saint-Pierre's journal in 1752.
 Another name given to the place by the Cree is ᐊᓭᓂᐓᒉ Aseniwuche.

 Geography

 The Rocky Mountains are the easternmost portion of the expansive North American Cordillera.
-They are often defined as stretching from the Liard River in British Columbia south to the headwaters of the Pecos River, a tributary of the Rio Grande, in New Mexico.
+They are often defined as a network stretching from the Liard River in British Columbia south to the headwaters of the Pecos River, a tributary of the Rio Grande, in New Mexico.
 The Rockies vary in width from 70 to 300 mi.
+The greater Rocky Mountain system functions as a collective network of dozens of distinct subranges divided by high basins and wide rolling tablelands.
 The Rocky Mountains contain the highest peaks in central North America.
 The range's highest peak is Mount Elbert in Colorado at 14440 ft above sea level.
 Mount Robson in British Columbia, at 12972 ft, is the highest peak in the Canadian Rockies.